Congratulations! You have reached the home page of the Clean Movie Movement!

 In 2019, we are beginning a new series, What the Code Means to Me.
-It will be a monthly series of guest articles.
-Every month, a different blogger will write an article about his thoughts and opinions on the Code or one of its aspects.
+It is a monthly series of guest articles.
+Every month, a different blogger writes an article about his thoughts and opinions on the Code or one of its aspects.
+Then, he gets to choose the topic for the next Breening Thursday article.
 It is a good chance for us to compare our opinions on this unique aspect of film history.
 Visit the page to sign up to be a participant yourself!

 We recently started a new, on-going series here at PEPS, The Breen Letters.
 This is a series of very special articles.
 They are special and unique because they are not written by us, and you can’t find them anywhere else.
 These articles are written by the real descendants of Joseph I. Breen.
 We have been able to connect with many of his grandchildren and great-grandchildren.
 Many of them have shared information with us.
 Some of them have agreed to write letters about their ancestor.
 These letters include intimate, personal family information which is distinct and rare.
 We are providing this for you for historical research, but mostly to show the real and wonderful man behind the Code, Joe Breen.
 Keep checking this for more articles from Breen family members!